Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 **Tokenizers**
 Tokenizers are tools used to convert text into tokens, which are smaller components such as words or subwords, facilitating easier an d more effetive processing by machine learning models.

-**Task: Sentiment analysis.**
+**Tasks**

-Stock market analysis: I need to monitor the stock market, and I want to use Twitter commentary as a early indicator of trends.
+- Task: Sentiment analysis.Stock market analysis: I need to monitor the stock market, and I want to use Twitter commentary as a early indicator of trends.

-**Task: Translation**
+- Translation.
+- Zero-shot classification: Categorize articles with a custom set of topic labels, using an existing LLM.
+- Few-shot learning: show a model what you want.
+Instead of fine-tuning a model for a task, provide a few examples of that task.  **Powerfull Technie** !!

+**Prompt engineering**

+A good prompt usually consists of:
+- Instruction
+- Context
+- Input/question
+- Output type/format

+Describe the high-level taks with clear commands

+- Use specific keywords:"Classify", "Translate", "Summarize", "Extract",...
+- Include detailed instructions,

+Test different variations of the promt across different samples

+- Which promt does a better job on average ?

+**Hacking prompts**
+- Injection: Adding maliciouse content.
+- leaking: Extract sensitive information.
+- Jailbreaking: Byapas moderation rule.